I. Why Steel “Type” Matters in Cross-Border Procurement

 Model 2: Higher Strength at Same Thickness

-• Buyer impact: meet load requirements without changing design thickness, improve competitiveness.
+Buyer impact: meet load requirements without changing design thickness, improving competitiveness.

 Model 3: Outdoor and Corrosive Environments

-• Buyer impact: fewer rust complaints, extended product life, better brand reputation.
+Buyer impact: fewer rust complaints, longer product life, stronger brand reputation.

 Model 4: Visible Cosmetic Surfaces

-• Buyer impact: consistent appearance, smoother coating, fewer visual defects.
+Buyer impact: more consistent appearance, smoother coating, fewer visual defects.

 Model 5: Budget-Driven Projects with Simple Function